 - O’Neill et al. Longevity and mortality of owned dogs in England.
 The Veterinary Journal 2013

-- Wells D, Hepper P.Prevalence of behaviour problems reported by owners of dogs purchased from an animal rescue shelter.
-Applied Animal Behaviour Science 2005
+- Wells D, Hepper P.Prevalence of behavior problems reported by owners of dogs purchased from an animal rescue shelter.
+Applied Animal Behavior Science 2005

 - Diesel et al. Factors affecting the success of rehoming dogs in the UK during 2005.